 We accept individual student registration, but please do not ask us to pair your child up with other children that are attending.
 Homeschools and private schools may also compete.
 However, please have 1 parent do the registration for the entire team.
 We prefer to get one check from the team.

 The tournaments typically cost $10 per student and a t-shirt may be purchased for an additional $10.
 Some districts may increase the price, so it's best to consult the official invitation.
 We also sell our books and those may be ordered on the same registration page-we will ship those immediately.
 T-shirts are delivered to coaches at the tournament.
 Coaches receive an invoice immediately upon registering.
 We accept purchase orders, checks made to Perennial Math P.O.
-Box 16002 Huntsville, AL 35802, or credit card with a 3% processing fee.
+Box 16002 Huntsville, AL 35802, or credit card.
 Checks may be brought to the event if they are not mailed in time.
 If a school needs a w9 tax form, please email us.

 Students are tested both individually and then as a group.
 They are tested privately and parents may not watch the event.
 Our staff guides the event and pre-selects volunteer proctors from each school to help administer and score the tests.
 Students follow the proctors to the rooms for testing and sit apart for individual tests and then together for the team test.
 There is an intermission between the two tests.

-The only thing we require you to bring to the tournament is pencils.
+The only thing you need to bring to the tournament is pencils and a snack.
+Some tournaments may have a concession stand, but we will notify you of this.
+If not, please bring a very light, non-sticky snack.
 We provide the scratch paper and no calculators or cell phones are allowed in the testing area.

 Individual medals or dog tags for 1st, 2nd, and 3rd place are given for the individual test based on grade level.
 We do not do tiebreakers-we give awards for all students regardless to ties.
 Team medals are given to each grade level for 1st, 2nd, and 3rd place.
 We do not do tiebreakers for team awards either.